The OT Department’s goal is to develop competent, compassionate practitioners and scholars.

 Upon completion of the Occupational Therapy curriculum, the student will be able to:

-- Occupation across the Lifespan
+Occupation Across the Lifespan

-- Articulate and apply evidence-based occupational therapy for people of all ages.
+Articulate and apply evidence that supports entry-level competence in person-centered and occupation-based practice for people of all ages.

-- Communication and Leadership
+Communication, Advocacy, and Leadership

 Scholarship and Research